 Mindfulness has been a buzz word for so long, it sounds almost like “customer service”, what does that even mean anymore?
 Can our very full minds tolerate any more information (i.e. stress and emotions)?!
-I gave mindfulness lots of lip service until I saw it’s powerful effects during a medical procedure about three years ago.
+I gave mindfulness lots of lip service until I saw it’s powerful effects during a medical procedure several years after a cancer diagnosis.

 I began doing yoga and Brainspotting for different reasons and my very next ENT appointment yielded a difference was amazing.
 My doctor wanted to know why I was not my jumpy-stressed out self.
 He had never seen such a change in a patient before.
 I was able to calm my nervous system and my fear was conquered with my mindful practices.